spitfire8790/nswdevgiraffe/refactorPlan.md

-# Proposed Refactor Plan
+# Proposed Refactor Plan (Updated)

-Below is a high-level plan for refactoring the `DevelopmentModal` component to reduce file size and improve maintainability, along with ASCII-style diagrams to illustrate the recommended folder structure.
+Below is a high-level plan for refactoring the `DevelopmentModal` component to reduce file size and improve maintainability, based on the current state of the code.
+ASCII-style diagrams illustrate the recommended folder structure.

 ---